 Making a decision to offer a placement.

--The Home is registered to admit the following categories of service user:
+The Home is registered to admit elderly service users.

 Evaluating the information.